Pylons/pyramid/docs/designdefense.rst

     if __name__ == '__main__':
         app.run()

-If you run this application and visit the URL ``/admin``, you will see "admin" page.
+If you run this application and visit the URL ``/admin``, you will see the "admin" page.
 This is the intended result.
 However, what if you rearrange the order of the function definitions in the file?